Kirito-Excalibur/Kirito-Excalibur/README.md

 ![Gitpod](https://img.shields.io/badge/gitpod-f06611.svg?style=for-the-badge&logo=gitpod&logoColor=white)

 ## Special Credits💛
 I am not really a social butterfly and on several occasions I turn up rude.
 But I have people who love and take care of me despite all that.
-Still here are the following few who have reserved a special place both in my life and my heart.
+Here are the following few who have reserved a special place both in my life and my heart.

  [Goofball, The Moral Compass](https://github.com/Codegoofy4311)